huggingface/text-embeddings-inference/README.md

 ### Using Re-rankers models

-`text-embeddings-inference` v0.4.0 added support for CamemBERT, RoBERTa and XLM-RoBERTa Sequence Classification models.
+`text-embeddings-inference` v0.4.0 added support for CamemBERT, RoBERTa, XLM-RoBERTa, and GTE Sequence Classification models.
 Re-rankers models are Sequence Classification cross-encoders models with a single class that scores the similarity between a query and a text.